AnderssonProgramming/linked-stats-engine/README.md

 # Linked Stats Engine

-This project implements a statistics engine that calculates the mean and standard deviation of a set of real numbers using a custom linked list implementation that complies with Java's Collections API.
+This project implements a statistics engine that calculates the mean and standard deviation of a set of real numbers using a custom linked list implementation that complies with Java's Collections API and displays the results both in the terminal and via a web interface.

-## Description

-The Linked Stats Engine reads numbers from a file and stores them in a custom linked list implementation.
-It then calculates the mean and standard deviation of these numbers and displays the results both in the terminal and via a web interface.

 ## Features